microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 ## Stats

-There are 3 core stats: **Strength** (STR), **Dexterity** (DEX) and **Mind** (MIND).
+There are 3 core stats that define a character:

+**Strength** (STR): Strength represents the physical prowess of the character.
+It defines their resilience and toughness as well as how hard they can hit.
+**Dexterity** (DEX): Dexterity represents the character's coordination, precision, agility, reflexes, balance and movement.
+**Mind** (MIND): Mind represents the character's analytical thinking, as well as their wisdom, memory, knowledge of lore, and general intelligence.

 When creating a character, you get 10 points to freely spend on your core stats, as long as no single stat is higher than 6.
 For example, a Fighter may choose to have 6 STR, 4 DEX, and 0 MIND.

+To determine your player's stat bonuses, use the following equation:

 Stat bonus = stat/2, round down.

+**Hit Points (HP)**: Hit Points determine how healthy a character is.
+As they are injured or hurt, their HP depletes.
+To determine HP, use the following:

-**Hit Points (HP)** = 10 + STR stat + 1d6(with a minimum of 3).
-If a player's HP reaches zero, the player becomes "downed", or unconscious and near death.
+HP = 10 + STR stat + 1d6(with a minimum of 3).

+If a player is damaged to the point where their HP reaches zero (or below zero), the player becomes "downed", or unconscious and near death, with 0 HP.
 Further damage directly reduces STR.
 If STR reaches below zero, the player dies.
-While down, roll a d6.
-You have 3 chances to roll above a 3.
+While down, at the start of your turn, roll a d6.
+You have 3 chances (1 chance per turn) to roll above a 3.
 If successful, you are stable and return to 1 HP (STR is returned to normal as well).
-Otherwise, if unsuccessful 3 times, the player dies.
+Otherwise, if unsuccessful 3 turns, the player dies.

 **Speed** comes in 3 tiers.
 You are either Slow(20ft.), Normal(30ft.) or Fast(35ft.).
 Speed is determined by the game master and can be affected by spells and conditions.
 Typically, Fighters or Paladins with Heavy armor are Slow, Rogues and Rangers are Fast, and the rest are Normal speed.
 (5ft. is approximately 1 "Square")